MobCat/Codemasters-Cheat-Database/README.md

 Special thanks to vdox for the original generator.
 Special thanks to [Nenkai and Slient](https://github.com/Nenkai/GameCheat-Unlockers) for the CMR04 generator.

+Also please note: Because of the size of these databases, they may take a little bit to load up, so just give it a sec.
+Codemasters never intended anyone to ever put all possible codes into one table.
+Hence why this hole "random" cheat codes in the first place,
+pay for cheats from Codemasters rather then get them from a book in the scholastic book fair, which was the style at the time.
+But we did it, we made a book out of every single cheat.
+But most things kinda struggle to read it.
+Even the split up data is a little to much for GitHub, but it does get there in the end, just have to give it a sec to load.

 # TOCA Race Driver Cheats

 aka